The Motivation for Financial Health

 And I thought: “That's before anything else comes along; this is what they're training their kids with at the very beginning.”
 I know you thought about this long before I did,

 but that was an amazing realization for me.

 Art: Think about this—there are over 2,000 verses about money, stewardship, possessions found throughout Scripture—over 2,000 verses.
 Jesus, while He was here on earth, spoke about money more than any other topic.
 You have to ask, “Why?”
 Obviously, it's an important topic; it's an important issue.
 It’s because there's a direct tie to our heart.

 Art: How we manage our money reflects how we manage our heart.
 You often hear it said that: “If you want to know where a person's priorities lie, just look at their”—I know we don't use checkbooks anymore—“so maybe go online; log into their account and look at how that person is spending their money.
 That tells you their priorities.”

-Dave: And what's really interesting, as you said, Jesus is talking about this issue in a totally different culture, financially; and yet, the heart issue is no different today than it was then.
-Again, get at what is it about our hearts and money that directed Jesus to say: “I've got to talk about this quite a bit”?
+Dave: And what's really interesting, as you said, Jesus is talking about this issue in a totally different culture, financially; and yet, the heart issue is no different than today than it was then.
+Again, get at what is it about our hearts and money that directed Jesus to say that: “I've got to talk about this quite a bit”?

 Bob: And for most people, whether you have different views in a marriage or not, most people do have this perspective: “The money in the bank account or in my wallet—that’s mine.”